It all started in 2009 when...

 Research show that social skills programs are needed to help foster meaningful social interaction for young people with developmental disabilities.
 Based on these identified needs, the YIC organization decided to shift the focus of its curriculum from solely a social inclusion program, into a comprehensive industry-specific social vocational program; helping consumers with developmental disabilities to identify potential career paths, receive industry-specific training, and be presented with Competitive Integrated Employment opportunities.
 YIC’s mission is to help consumers with developmental disabilities obtain real-world experience within the music/recording industry that will aid in securing Competitive Integrated Employment, ultimately resulting in consumers obtaining meaningful jobs and careers with livable wages, an improved quality of life, and increased independence.

-YIC is a 501(c)3 non-profit organization based in Santa Clarita, CA. We provide social vocational services to teens & young adults with developmental disabilities to develop skills that will assist them in obtaining work within the music/recording industry at competitive wages.
+YIC is a 501(c)3 non-profit organization based in Santa Clarita, CA. We provide social vocational training and employment services to teens & young adults with developmental disabilities to develop skills that will assist them in obtaining work within the music and entertainment industries at competitive wages.